Skip to main content

 Reactive Network Transactions

-There are two ways of initiating a transaction on the Reactive Network: directly by a user or triggered by an event on an L1 chain.
+There are two ways to initiate a transaction on the Reactive Network: directly by a user or triggered by an event on the origin chain.

-Users can directly initiate transactions on the Reactive Network by invoking methods specific to the Reactive Smart Contract (RSC) instance dedicated to the Reactive Network.
+Users can directly initiate transactions on the Reactive Network by invoking methods specific to the RSC instance dedicated to the Reactive Network.
 These methods interact with the state of the Reactive Network and enable various functionalities.
 For example, a user might initiate a transaction by calling the pause() function to suspend event reception and response temporarily.

 // Methods specific to reactive network contract instance